 In anticipation of elective, non-emergency procedures, an important aspect of medical care is informed consent.
 This means that part of your preparation for a medical treatment, surgery, or other intervention involves a frank discussion of the medical care and the risks that can occur as a result of the procedure.
 Patients should be advised of the risks associated with the proposed treatment and the available alternative treatment modalities.
 Sometimes patients suffer serious adverse outcomes and immediately assume their surgeon or healthcare provider was at fault.
 However, the poor outcome may be a known risk of the procedure.
 That is why a discussion of the risks, benefits, and alternatives regarding treatment is important.

 In medical malpractice matters, expert witnesses are called upon to review the medical records of a patient and details of the incident.
 They render opinions about standard of care, the cause of the injury, and the nature and extent of the harm.
 Both plaintiffs and defendants retain expert witnesses, who are usually highly qualified practitioners in the same field as the physician whose behavior is in question.
 These experts provide opinions on whether the adverse outcome was a known side effect, or a result of below-standard care.

 For patients who suffer medical harm, the single best step is to speak with a trusted medical malpractice attorney who can explore and explain the circumstances of your case, and your options moving forward.

 Experienced Medical Malpractice Lawyer In Washington, DC Or Baltimore, Maryland

-At Schochor and Staton, P.A., we serve clients and families injured by medical negligence and medical malpractice locally, and around the country.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we serve clients and families injured by medical negligence and medical malpractice locally, and around the country.
 We fight for your right to compensation when you suffer injury due to a medical mistake.
 Contact us today or call 410-234-1000 to schedule a free consultation concerning your case.